Health and Safety Guidelines At Nature’s Gift

-Nature’s Gift Preschools is committed to providing high quality care and a safe environment for our children, staff, and families during the (COVID-19) pandemic.
+Nature’s Gift Preschools is committed to providing high quality care and a safe environment for our children, staff, and families.
 We are following guidelines from the Alameda County Public Health Department (ACPHD), the Centers for Disease Control and Prevention (CDC), and Community Care Licensing Department (CCLD).
 We will adapt, implement, and update our policies to align with safety measures, protocols, and policies as advised by these agencies.

 Taking Temperature and Wellness Check Upon Arrival

-• Staff is required to take each child’s temperature with a no touch thermometer to ensure that the child is fever free.
-The child’s forehead temperatures must be less than 100 degrees to admit the child to school.
+• We continue to do well check upon arrival: We take child’ temperature with no touch thermometer to ensure that the child is fever free (The child’s forehead temperatures must be less than 100 degrees to admit the child to school).

-• Staff will do a visual health inspection of the child, looking for signs of illness.
-The symptoms may include cough, sore throat, continuous crying/extreme fussiness/fatigue, and difficulty breathing (without recent physical activity).
+• We will do a visual health inspection of the child, looking for signs of illness, and symptoms which may include cough, sore throat, continuous crying/extreme fussiness/fatigue, and difficulty breathing (without recent physical activity).

-• Staff will ask questions regarding family wellness, travel, etc.
+• We will ask questions regarding family wellness, travel, etc.

 Drop Off Time Procedures